ymw0331/shop-hub/README.md

-## A FullStack E-commerce App that is implemented with Payment System (PayPal-BrainTree) with the following list of feactures
+## A FullStack E-commerce App that is implemented with Payment System (PayPal-BrainTree)

-### Features and highlights in this project
+### Features and highlights in this project:

 <ul>